CCHU6002 Arts and Humanities

 Course Description

-In Week 1, students analyze healthcare issues from different perspectives and learn about holistic solutions.
-These include: (1) the role of politics and historical ideologies in shaping health landscapes, (2) the influence of mass media in health literacy, (3) healthcare inequalities, (4) urban planning for healthy societies, (5) use of edutainment to train professionalism and ethics in healthcare.
+In Week 1 (five days), students analyze healthcare issues from different perspectives and learn about the impact of holistic solutions.
+These include: (1) politics and historical ideologies in health landscapes, (2) mass media in health literacy, (3) healthcare inequalities, (4) urban planning for healthy societies, (5) edutainment to train ethics in healthcare.
 Content will be delivered through experiential workshops, lectures, games, films, simulations, and an ‘Amazing Race’-like field trip.

-Week 2 culminates in a student-led team project that identifies a key health need and offers a solution.
+Week 2 (three days) culminates in a student-led team project that identifies a key health need and offers a solution.
 Students will tackle the issue from different angles, engaging in specific roles based on their expertise (e.g. literature review, knowledge exchange, collaboration with NGOs, developing a prototype resource/tool/plan).
-For example, project outcomes could be training tools, policy advocates.
-Education plan, start-ups, etc. Course instructors will offer close support throughout project development.
+Project outcomes could be training tools, policy advocates, education plans, start-ups, etc. Course instructors will offer close support throughout.
 Completed projects will be showcased in a multimedia gallery walk where teams will give a short pitch, facilitate Q&A, and offer peer feedback to one another.

 Course Learning Outcomes